THE COBBLESTONE CARRIER

 MAKE LEMONADE . . .

 As you know, during 2020 our church was closed for about 5 months and we have operated under restrictions since our re-opening.
 Of course all of this has greatly affected our attendance in the actual building.
 But as the saying goes, when you are given lemons, make lemonade.
 Although in-person attendance is low, the online feature has reached more people than we would have imagined.
 That is great news, but we still look forward to the day when our dear friends return and worship with us in person

 In March, there were 44 who attended in person and 150 who viewed the service on the Internet.
 In April, there were 61 who attended in person and who viewed on the Internet.
 For the 2 months, 105 people attended worship in person and worshiped via on line viewing.
 We were able to reach more people because we streamed our service online.
 Praise God!

 You are always invited to worship with us.
 Even if you have been away for a time, we look forward to seeing you soon! – 10:45 am on Sundays.

 We are following the safe guidelines put forth by the Upper New York Conference for the safety of each person in our worship service and in our building.
 If desired.
 You can still access our service as it has been streaming and posted on our Facebook page and You Tube.

 The Cobblestone Cookery 1998 is available for purchase from the UMW.
-Books are on display in the Fellowship Room for $2.00.
+Books are on display in the Fellowship Room.